A protest march in Bangkok demanding the return of territory from France.

 The French colonial administration agreed in principle to the demands, but haggled over the details.
 However, by September 1940, the Japanese were effectively in control of northern Vietnam.

 Prime Minister Pibul Songgram offered to sign a Non-Aggression Pact with France, similar to the one then in force with Japan and Britain.
-Talks, led on the French side by Admiral Decoux, the Governor-General of Indochina, commenced early in September 1940 with six major points to be addressed between Thailand and France.
+Talks, led on the French side by Admiral Jean Decoux, the 56-year-old Governor-General of Indochina, commenced early in September 1940 with six major points to be addressed between Thailand and France.
 These involved clear demarcation of certain border areas as well as the return of some territory to Thailand.
 The negotiations lasted just two weeks before they broke down through the intransigence of both sides.

 In retaliation, the colonial French authorities began making life difficult for Thais doing cross-border business.
 A number were arrested and in October, matters were exacerbated when Khun Canta Sintharako, after crossing into Cambodia to visit his business partner, was beaten to death by police in front of his family.